GSMADeveloper/vfnetapis/README.md

   For convenience the JSON is pre-parsed into several instance variables, see example below.

   For this version the callbackURI must points to a web service with specific routes, to trap the authorization and access token flows.
-See https://github.com/OneAPI/NetworksAPIs/ruby/auth_trap.rb for a Sinatra implementation.
+See auth_trap.rb for a Sinatra implementation.

   EXAMPLE: